adkron/dirtyinformation.com/_posts/2014-6-15-style-guides-are-failures.markdown

   end
 ```

-The why here is based on looks, and not on communicating intention or
+The "why" here is based on looks, and not on communicating intention or
 anything else.
 The hardest thing to communicate is intention.
 We are
 communicating the number of lines, but that should be pretty clear
 by counting.
 This also introduces incidental change when we find out we